Noise-Related Organizations

 Rutgers Noise Technical Assistance Center — A program of the state university’s Department of Environmental Sciences that trains and certifies investigators from all over the U.S. in sound-level measurement for the purposes of evaluating compliance with state and local noise codes.

-Specialty Equipment Market Association (SEMA) — ‘The NRA of Noise’.
+Specialty Equipment Market Association (SEMA) — ‘The NRA of Vehicle Noise’.
 The industry association for companies that manufacture and sell modified exhaust systems to make vehicles louder rather than quieter.
 These firms profit from damaging people’s health (including those who buy their equipment), yet somehow evade legal repercussions for enabling the large-scale violation of federal law.

 Regional entities